Short films by Studio Ghibli: The Whale Hunt

 Kujiratori (くじらとり) is a 2001 short film with a running time of 16 minutes.
 It is drawn in a different, simpler style compared to other Studio Ghibli films, and uses bright pastel colors.

 Kujiraori tells the story of school children playing that they're building a boat.
 As imagination replaces reality, they find themselves on the ocean, hunting for a whale.
 A big, gentle whale shows up, accompanies them back to land and plays with them.
 Then the fantasy ends and the children are back in their class room.

 The film was shown at the 2002 New York International Children's Film Festival.
 It has won the Ōfuji Noburō Award at the Mainichi Film Award in 2001.

 Koro's Big Day Out

 Koro's Big Day Out (コロの大さんぽ, Koro no daisanpo) is a 2002 short film written and directed by Miyazaki.
 It has a running time of 15 minutes.

-Mei and the Kittenbus

-Mei and the Kittenbus (めいとこねこバス, Mei to Konekobasu) is a 2002 thirteen-minute sequel to My Neighbor Totoro, written and directed by Miyazaki.
-Chika Sakamoto, who voiced Mei in Totoro, returned to voice Mei in this short.
-Miyazaki himself did the voice of the Neko Ba-chan as well as Totoro.
-It concentrates on the character of Mei Kusakabe from the original film and her adventures one night with the Kittenbus (offspring of the Catbus from the film) and other cat-oriented vehicles.

-This short was shown briefly in the United States in 2006 to honor the North American release of Spirited Away and at a Juvenile Diabetes Research Foundation fundraiser a few days later.